Azure/azure-sphere-samples/Samples/AvnetDefaultProject/RealTimeExampleApp/AvnetGenericRTExample.md

 # Real time application information for AvnetGenericRTExample

 This application can be used as a starting point for any new real time application that is compatable with the Avnet Default High Level application.
-This example does not read any sensors, but instead generates simulated/random.
+This example does not read any sensors, but instead generates simulated/random telemetry data.

 # The appliation supports the following Avnet inter-core implementation messages . . .

 * IC_HEARTBEAT
   * The application echos back the IC_HEARTBEAT response
 * IC_READ_SENSOR
   * The application returns simulated data in the rawData8bit and rawDatafloat response data fields
 * IC_READ_SENSOR_RESPOND_WITH_TELEMETRY,
-  * The application generates random data returns properly formatted JSON
+  * The application generates random data and returns properly formatted JSON
   * {"sampleKeyString":"AvnetKnowsIoT", "sampleKeyInt":84, "sampleKeyFloat":16.354}
 * IC_SET_SAMPLE_RATE
   * The application will read the sample rate and if non-zero will automatically send sensor telemetry at the period specified by the command